canonical/open-documentation-academy/snapcraft/how-to/go-applications/go-applications.md

 The `source-type` keyword indicates that the source is a git repository.

-The `override-pull` keyword in the `snapcraft.yaml` file allows you to customize the actions taken during the pull step of the build process.
-The pull step is responsible for downloading or fetching the source code specified in the source key.
+The `override-pull` keyword in the `snapcraft.yaml` file allows you to customise the actions taken during the pull step of the build process.
+The pull step is responsible for fetching the source code from the repository specified in the `source` keyword.
 By default, Snapcraft handles this step automatically, but `override-pull` lets you define your own commands to extend or replace this behavior.
 See [Override build steps](https://snapcraft.io/docs/overrides)for more details.

 ### Apps